Ultraheavy Ultrahigh-Energy Cosmic Rays

-Recently, the TA Collaboration reported the detection of an extremely energetic UHECR event by the surface detector, with an energy of about $244\rm~EeV$~\citep{TelescopeArray:2023sbd}.
-The nature of the particle is unclear at present.
+It is interesting to consider the Amaterasu particle as a possible UH-UHECR event.
 Even though the primary photon is excluded at the 99.985\% confidence level, it is difficult to distinguish whether it is a proton or heavy nucleus~\citep{TelescopeArray:2023sbd}.
-Fig.~\ref{fig:Diffuse_AugerTA_bestfit} indicates that the Amaterasu particle may be explained as a UH-UHECR event.
-To explore this possibility, we also examine the backtracked direction of the Amaterasu particle for different nuclear species, as shown in Fig.~\ref{fig:skymap}, where we adopt the Galactic magnetic field model provided in Ref.~\cite{Jansson:2012rt}.
+Indeed, as shown in Fig.~\ref{fig:Diffuse_AugerTA_bestfit}, the Amaterasu particle may be explained as a UH-UHECR event.
+To explore this possibility in more detail, we examine the backtracked direction of the Amaterasu particle for different nuclear species, as shown in Fig.~\ref{fig:skymap}, where we adopt the Galactic magnetic field model provided in Ref.~\cite{Jansson:2012rt}.
 For light or even iron nuclei, the direction of the Amaterasu particle lies in the local void region (yellow dotted curve in Fig.~\ref{fig:skymap})~\cite{TelescopeArray:2023sbd, Unger:2023hnu,Kuznetsov:2023jfw}.
 If it is a UH nucleus, the source may exist outside the local void or even near the supergalactic plane thanks to the larger atomic number.